Find your next sonic adventure

 Try typing a genre, a guest name, an instrument, or a keyword like “mbaqanga”, “washboard” or “field recording.”

-Episode 34 — Cyphers, Picks and the Art of the Jam
+Episode 34 — Ciphers, Picks and the Art of the Jam

 From WOMEX in Finland, cyphers meet bluegrass picks with Gangstagrass — a live acoustic “Do Better,” an in-studio freestyle, and why the banjo’s a “pitched rhythm” engine.
 Improvisation as a shared language across genres.